Cecil Konijnendijk

 Cecil C. Konijnendijk (born 1970) is a Dutch researcher, educator, advisor, and writer working within the fields of urban forestry and urban greening.
 He co-directs the Nature Based Solutions Institute and is an Honorary Professor at the University of British Columbia's Faculty of Forestry.
+He is most known for his invention of the 3:30:300 rule.

 Life

 Cecil Konijnendijk was born in Maurik, and grew up in the Dutch village of Abbenbroek.
 He studied forestry at Wageningen University and obtained his Doctor of Sciences degree in agricultural and forestry economics from the University of Eastern Finland.
 He continued his academic career in Denmark, Sweden, Canada, and Spain, before returning to the Netherlands in 2022.

 Although trained as a forester, Konijnendijk embarked on a career in the interdisciplinary field of urban forestry.
 During large parts of his career as a researcher and educator, he worked in landscape architecture and planning departments, including three years as a head of the landscape department at the Swedish University of Agricultural Sciences in Alnarp, Sweden.

 He has held full or visiting professorships at the University of Copenhagen, Swedish University of Agricultural Sciences, The University of Hong Kong, the University of British Columbia, KU Leuven (the Katholieke Universiteit Leuven), and several Chinese universities.
 In 2020 he co-founded the Nature Based Solutions Institute, a think tank for the evidence-based greening of cities across the world.